 CIMA Certification: Helping Advisors Gain More Confidence, Competence and Compensation

-CIMA professionals are more satisfied with their careers, earn better compensation, and manage more assets for higher-net-worth clients than other advisors, according to research conducted by the Aite Group.
+CIMA professionals are more satisfied with their careers, earn better compensation, and manage more assets for higher-net-worth clients than other advisors, according to two different research studies conducted [Aite Group (2017) and Cerulli Associates (2020)].
 In addition to higher compensation – 33 percent of CIMA advisors report earning $380,000 annually or more – and greater career satisfaction, CIMA professionals:

 - Advise More Profitable Clients: Both solo and team practices with CIMA professionals manage twice the assets per client and generate twice the revenue per client compared to other practices.